AppliedMechanicsLab/ENGN0310/CourseNotes/Stress/Traction.md

 \left[\boldsymbol{n}\right],
 \end{align}
 $$
-where the simplifications in the second and the third step follow from the properties of matrices and tensor.
+where the simplifications in the second and the third step follow from the properties of matrices and tensors.
 In summary we have that

 $$
 \begin{align}